-In what became perhaps the most famous missing person cases in Australian history, nine-week-old Azaria Chamberlain went missing from her family’s tent near Uluru, Northern Territory in the summer of 1980.
+In what became perhaps the most famous missing person case in Australian history, nine-week-old Azaria Chamberlain went missing from her family’s tent near Uluru, Northern Territory in the summer of 1980.
 Her mother, Lindy Chamberlain, later told investigators that she had seen a dingo leaving the tent before finding the baby’s bassinet empty, shouting for help with what has become one of the most recognised aspects of the case; her crying out ‘a dingo ate my baby!’
 In reality the famous phrase appears to be a misquote, but nevertheless is has garnered enduring infamy in popular culture, both in Australia and worldwide.

 Two years later, Lindy Chamberlain was convicted of the murder of her infant daughter, whose body has never been found.
 She was released from prison, alongside her husband Michael who had been convicted of accessory to murder, after new evidence came to light in 1986.
 The couple were officially exonerated in 2012, when a fourth inquest into the case found that a dingo had, in fact, been responsible for taking the baby.